Study Module in IP Law

 S1 and S2 = Hanken's summer semesters, teaching during the summer

-You will need to enclose a scanned copy of your official stamped transcript of records in order to prove that you have attained the demanded 10 ECTS of studies within commercial law or law (university level).
-The scanned copies cannot be older than 3 months, and the original needs to be issued by the university (which means that you cannot print out one yourself).
+You will need to upload a scanned copy of your official stamped transcript of records in order to prove that you have attained the required 10 ECTS of studies within commercial law or law (university level).
+The scanned copies cannot be older than 3 months, and the original needs to be issued by the university (which means that you cannot print one yourself).
 The registration ends when 30 eligible students have signed up to the study module or when the predetermined registration time ends.

 If you wish to gain access to the study module through the "cooperation studies quota" you need to prove that you are registered as present at a university or university of applied sciences for the whole academic year: also enclose a scanned copy of your stamped certificate of enrollment.
 The scanned copies cannot be older than 3 months.